Food: Local and Healthy

 MRP is pleased to be teaming with Four Directions Development Corporation, Newforest Institute and several other partners to assist the Aroostook Band of Micmacs in the further development of Micmac Farms and Trading Company.
 The work is funded through a grant awarded by USDA’s Office of Advocacy and Outreach.
-A Food Sovereignty Assessment Action Plan will be developed and farm production capacity will be strengthened.
-Emphasis will be targeted to youth engagement in farming, gardening, permaculture and food business career development as well as supplying tribal members with affordable healthy foods.
+A Food Sovereignty Assessment Action Plan has been developed and farm production capacity is strengthening.
+Emphasis is targeted on youth engagement in farming, gardening, permaculture and food business career development as well as on supplying tribal members with affordable healthy foods.
 As production capacity grows to exceed tribal nutrition needs, Micmac and Wabanaki branding and marketing channels will be explored.
 For more information, contact project manager Claudia Lowd.

 We are intent on growing Maine’s capacity to feed itself throughout the year.
 Our Cold Cache Winter Marketing Resource Guide complements our popular Guide to Season Extension Options which compares production techniques from row covers to heated greenhouses.